New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 Coolant Selection

 In reaming, the primary function of coolant is to improve surface finish, not necessarily to reduce heat.
 Choose lubricants that aid cutting action and flushing of chips from the hole.
-Below are our reccomendations for cutting fluids for each common material.
+Below are our recomendations for cutting fluids for each common material.

 Reamer Regrinding

 Use a cutter grinder to ensure uniformity across flutes.
 Avoid hand sharpening — uneven flutes can cause oversize holes or poor finishes.
+Return to Gammons to ensure proper cutting geometry.

-End Milling
+A Word About End Milling

 Before selecting a cutting speed, it's essential to know the material type and hardness.
 Harder materials require slower speeds.
 Likewise, some materials — especially those alloyed with nickel, chromium, cobalt, or molybdenum — demand lower speeds due to their resistance to cutting, even if they're not especially hard.